-The Colorado Water Resources and Power Development Authority was created by the General Assembly to provide Colorado with a mechanism to finance water and wastewater projects.
-The Authority can assist governmental entities such as cities, towns and districts by issuing revenue bonds and loaning the proceeds to the governmental entity with substantial savings in costs of issuance and interest rates.
+The Colorado Water Resources and Power Development Authority was created by the Colorado General Assembly to provide Colorado with a mechanism to finance water and wastewater projects that may not qualify or be interested in the SRF programs.
+The Authority can assist governmental entities by issuing revenue bonds, up to a maximum of \$500 million, and loaning the proceeds to the governmental entity while subsidizing the cost of issuance of up to \$250,000 per borrower, per project.
 Eligible projects include: storage reservoirs, water and wastewater treatment plants, distribution systems, water wells and pumping stations.
 Construction costs include design, engineering, costs of issuance, financing reserves, interest during construction, site acquisition, planning, environmental documentation, water rights, and mitigation costs.
 CONTACT: Keith McLaughlin, (303) 830-1550 x1022, kmclaughlin@cwrpda.com.